 Tab 1 is your school’s general information – please review and ensure it is complete and accurate

 Tab 2 is your program details – the programs you list here are those that will be considered for funding.
-Your programs must meet eligibility criteria (i.e. program must be offered 3 x per week; programs must be universally accessible, etc.).
-You must also be prepared to report monthly next year for each of the programs you register for.
+Your programs must meet eligibility criteria (i.e. program must be offered 3 x per week; programs must be universally accessible, all food served must meet the MCYS Nutrition Guidelines, etc.).
+You must also track the activity of each program offered and be prepared to report monthly next year for each of the programs you register for.